Trump Impeachment Results: See How Each Senator Voted In President’s Acquittal

 New Jersey

-Democrats Cory Booker and Robert Menendez voted in favor of convitcion.
+Democrats Cory Booker and Robert Menendez voted in favor of conviction.

 New Mexico